phineasng/DECODE/misc/further_instructions/add_model.md

 ```

 `model_config` is a dictionary containing the parameters to construct your model.

-The model loader should be defined in the python file called `model.py` in a folder of your choice.
-This folder (which we will call `YOUR_FOLDER/` for the remainder of the instructions) should contain all your customization files, i.e. a folder containing the files `clustering.py` (as defined [here](./add_clustering_method.md)), `clustering.py` (as defined [here](./add_clustering_method.md)), etc..
-You can find a template of the folder structure and files that you can customize in `decode/example/template/`.

 Now that you implemented the loader, you just need to add it to the model registry.
 To do this, simply add the model loader in `model.py`: